Katarina Van Derham: Cosmetics

 Katarina Van Derham launched a liquid lipstick collection “Glamour Garden” Limited Edition Lipstick Collection on February 1, 2018.
 She teamed up with cosmetic brand, LA Splash, to create a four-color liquid lipstick collection made up of original colors.
 The four colors included in Katarina’s collection are: Fashioniser, a classic nude, 90s Girl, a dusty rose, Katarina- a peachy-pink and Glamarella, a hot fuchsia lip color.
+Katarina also sells her line of false lashes Kat lash.